-- a.
-Install, splice, and test for continuity tracer wire in all conduit installations as indicated on the contract documents. - b.
-Where new tracer wire is installed: - Splice tracer wire only in handholes to form a continuous network using splice kits listed for wet locations. - Leave 50 feet coil of tracer wire in all Type IV handholes. - Test all tracer wire for continuity, with approval by the Engineer, prior to final acceptance.
+a.
+Install, splice, and test for continuity tracer wire in all conduit installations as indicated on the contract documents.

-c.
-Labeling Requirement

-- Place tags on all tracer wire identifying the direction of the tracer wire at every test station. - Tracer wire tags shall be self-laminating polyester material. - Tracer wire tags shall have black text with a white background. - Tracer wire tags shall be Panduit part number S075X150YAJ or approved equal.

-• See plan sheet U.05 for labeling details.
+- b.
+Where new tracer wire is installed, the Contractor shall: - Splice tracer wire only in handholes to form a continuous network using splice kits listed for wet locations. - Leave 50 foot coil of tracer wire in all Fiber Vaults and terminate in Existing Test Stations as indicated in the contract documents. - Test all tracer wire for continuity, with approval by the Engineer prior to final acceptance. - c.
+Labeling Requirement - Place tags on all tracer wire identifying the direction of the tracer wire at every test station. - Tracer wire tags shall be self-laminating polyester material. - Tracer wire tags shall have black text with a white background. - Tracer wire tags shall be Panduit part number S075X150YAJ or approved equal. - See plan sheet U.04 for labeling details.